tangwenq/Comparison-of-zero-handling-methon-in-discrete-count/README.md

   fully observed ground truth.
 Boxplots of error metrics are generated for the appendix figures.

-- `rabbit_time_plotting.R` (if separated): This script reads the runtime CSV files produced by `rabbit_time_recording.R` and constructs the combined runtime figure (Figure 9), showing mean execution times as a function of dimension *m* and missingness probability *p*.

 - `README.md`: The main documentation file summarizing the project, experimental designs, methods compared, figure structure, and file